deye9/spyderGIS/README.md

 A boilerplate for **Node.js** web applications.

 Main focus for this web app was on **simplicity** and **ease of use**.
 Whilst trying to make it as **generic** and **reusable** as possible without being too specific.
-In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.
+In the worst case you can use this as a learning guide for your GIS projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

 <h4 align="center">Template used is Flatly Bootstrap Theme</h4>